UKCloud/documentation/articles/managed-operations/man-sd-sqlserver.md

 ## The small print

-A minimum term of twelve months applies to the Account Management fee and Web Server Instance Support fees.
-Any additional Web Server Instances will automatically initiate a new 12-month Account Management term and 12-month term for the new additional Web Server Instance.
+A minimum term of twelve months applies to the Account Management fee and SQL Instance Support fees.
+Any additional SQL Instances will automatically initiate a new 12-month Account Management term and 12-month term for the new additional SQL Instance.
 That is, the Account Management fee shall always run in parallel with the most current Support Fee term.
-Should early termination be invoked, the customer shall be liable for the remaining balance of the term (both Account Management and Support Fee).
+Should early termination be invoked, the customer shall be liable for the remaining balance of the term (both Account Management and Support fee).
 For example, if a customer's spend is £1,000 per month and they terminate at month nine, they are liable for the remaining three months/£3,000 in full and shall pay within 30 days of invoice.

 For full terms and conditions including onboarding and responsibilities, refer to the [*Terms and conditions documents*](../other/other-ref-terms-and-conditions.md).